ember-learn/ember-blog/source/2019-12-11-countdown-to-the-new-year-ember-page-title.md

 ### What It Does

 The `ember-page-title` addon provides a zero-config way to use npm packages in your Ember app, and even lazy-load them.
+This is helpful for many reasons, but an important reason is that it is a [WCAG success criteria (2.4.2)](https://www.w3.org/WAI/WCAG21/Understanding/page-titled) to provide a page title.
+A quick tip about page titles!
+The title of each Web page should:

+- Identify the subject of the Web page
+- Make sense when read out of context, for example by a screen reader or in a site map or list of search results
+- Be short

 ### Why I Like It